hgeorge82/CAD-notebook/README.md

 - This assignment was pretty easy except some steps which were confusing.
 - There were things i've never used before, like offset and use.
 - These different tools made onshape much easier.

+## Duck

+### Reflection
+This duck was made by using a tool called the mate connector.
+Snap mode automatically creates a mate when you drag and drop a part onto a different part, snapping the two parts together.
+This can really speed up the assembly process if you have parts with easy points to mate together.
+If there are no mate connectors, snap mode will automatically create a mate connector on the first point you click on and create another when you drop it on the other part. *credits to Intro to CAD unit 3